dazzaji/SPQ/README.md

 # SPQ

-SPQ.ai
+SPQ.ai (domain link coming soon)

-What is Generative AI and Why Does it Matter?
+## What is Generative AI and Why Does it Matter?